nstrappazzonc/atmega32x/README.md

 To install this tools, we recommend first installing [Homebrew](https://brew.sh).
 Then run the following commands to install AVRDUDE and homebrew-avr:

+**Warning** Build on MAC OS X is not fully supported, it's better on Linux.

 ```bash
 xcode-select --install
 brew install avrdude